Arri: 2010–present

 Arri's subsidiary post-production and creative services company, Arri Film & TV, was renamed Arri Media in 2015 as part of a company restructuring.
 At NAB 2015, the SkyPanel LED fixtures were introduced by Arri.
 The SC60 and the SC30 have a full color tunable LED option.

-In April 2016, Arri acquired the artemis camera stabilizer systems developed by Curt O. Schaller from Sachtler / Vitec Videocom.
-As a result, Arri became the exclusive seller of Artemis Trinity stabilizers.
-At NAB 2016, Arri unveiled its version of the Trinity system.
+In April 2016, Arri acquired the artemis and Trinity camera stabilizer systems developed by Curt O. Schaller from Sachtler (Vitec / Videndum).
+As a result, Arri became the exclusive seller of artemis and Trinity stabilizers.
+At NAB 2016, Arri unveiled its version of the Trinity camera stabilization system.

-The second generation of Arri camera stabilization systems followed in 2022 with ARTEMIS 2 and TRINITY 2.
+Under the leadership of Curt O. Schaller the second generation of Arri camera stabilization systems followed in 2022 with ARTEMIS 2 and TRINITY 2.

 In 2023, ARRI established ARRI Solutions as a dedicated business unit under the leadership of Kevin Schwutke.
 With this move, ARRI responded to the growing global demand for virtual production solutions, system integration, and workflow development.

-In 2025, Curt O. Schaller was awarded the Academy Scientific and Engineering Award for the concept, design and development of the Trinity 2 system.
+In 2025, Curt O. Schaller was awarded the Scientific and Engineering Award of the Academy of Motion Picture Arts and Sciences (AMPAS) for the concept, design and development of the TRINITY camera stabilization system (ARRI TRINITY 2).
+In 2026, Curt O. Schaller was also awarded the Engineering, Science & Technology Emmy Award of the Academy of Television Arts & Sciences (ATAS) for the development of the TRINITY camera stabilization system (ARRI TRINITY 2).

+On April 14, 2026, after months of public speculation regarding the future of the company, it was announced that ARRI had been acquired by German communications executive Thomas Riedel (Riedel Communications), after having been privately owned and operated by the same family for 108 years.